 It stores indefinitely in the refrigerator or freezer and these healthy pancakes are beyond simple to whip up on a busy morning before school, work…or just because you want pancakes.

 I don’t know about you but my mornings are crazy.
 Crazy, crazy, crazy.
-Waking kids up, feeding a baby, helping children off to school, making up lunchboxes, on and on.
+Waking kids up, helping children off to school, making up lunchboxes, on and on.

 I don’t have time to put together a full homemade pancake breakfast from scratch.
 But I like knowing my kids are getting a good, healthy breakfast in their tummies before their long day starts.